 The minions of evil become more numerous as the fellowship moves farther into Middle-earth, resulting in greater risks to the fellowship and the Ring-bearer.
-In great need, the Ring-bearer can be saved by putting on the Ring - but this brings great peril of succumbing to the burden of the Ring, and losing the game.
+In great need, the Ring-bearer can save himself or herself by putting on the Ring - but this puts him or her in greater peril of succumbing to the burden of the Ring, and losing the game.
 If your fellowship survives its adventures to reach the final site first, you are the winner!